 Int'l Day of Persons with Disabilities tomorrow

-The President said people with disabilities are inseparable part of the society.
+In his message, the President said people with disabilities are inseparable part of the society.

 He underscored the need for providing proper care and training to the people with disabilities so that they could contribute to the overall development of the country.

-In her message, Prime Minister Sheikh Hasina said, Father of the Nation Bangabandhu Sheikh Mujibur Rahman ensured the equal rights of the all citizens, including the people with disabilities, in the Article 19 (1) of the Constitution.
+In her message, Prime Minister Sheikh Hasina said, Father of the Nation Bangabandhu Sheikh Mujibur Rahman ensured the equal rights of all citizens, including the people with disabilities, in the Article 19 (1) of the Constitution.

 She said the present Awami League-led government has taken various measures, including formulating different policies to ensure the welfare of the people with disabilities.

 "People with disabilities are an integral part of our society.
 The overall development of the state is not possible without them," she said.

 "Therefore, to transform them into skilled manpower, our government is implementing various development programmes including providing healthcare, education and training and creating employment through the National Disability Development Foundation also known as Jatiyo Protibondhi Unnayan Foundation under the Ministry of Social Welfare," the premier said.

 The National Disability Development Foundation Act, 2023 was passed in the 25th session of the 11th National Parliament with the aim of bringing disabled people into the mainstream of society, involving them in the country's development work, improving their quality of life, establishing equal rights and protecting their interests and giving priority to the issue of services for disabled people and other activities, she said.